Zondax/cosmos-sdk/tools/rosetta/README.md

 Alternatively, for building from source, simply run `make rosetta`.
 The binary will be located in `tools/rosetta`.

+## Plugins

+To use Rosetta standalone over any chain, it is possible to easily achieve it by setting up required prefixes and registering zone specific interfaces through plugins.

+Each plugin is a minimalist implementation of `InitZone` and `RegisterInterfaces` which allow Rosetta to parse chain specific data.
+There is an example for cosmos-hub chain under `plugins/default/` folder

 ## Extensions

 There are two ways in which you can customize and extend the implementation with your custom settings.